 On the bus, I’ve also been thinking about a friend whose marriage is almost over, some details she told me when I last saw her.
 And the poem that comes to me now, by the side of the motorway, has a little of Wang Wei in it, a little of my friend, a little of the glade and, underneath all that, the added ingredient that comes in from I don’t know where.

 If I’d responded to the various setbacks of the journey in my old way, creating and reinforcing con-state, my motorway break would have been spent complaining, winding myself up, polluting my own inner life.
 In that state, I don’t believe I would have even noticed the trees.
-I certainly wouldn’t have created the poem.
-More importantly, I wouldn’t have created the magic moments in the glade.
+I certainly wouldn’t have created the poem or those magic moments in the glade, that I think I’ll remember always.

 The state ignites the process.